Record Series Search Help

 After you've made all your search choices, click the Search button, and a list of Record Series will appear, with 25 series shown per page.

 - You can use the Sort box on the right side of the screen to sort the results by Record Series Number, Title, or the name of the Retention Schedule to which they belong.
-(If you sort by Schedule, any Discontinued series will appear after the others, and be sorted by Record Series Number.)
+(If you sort by Schedule, any Discontinued series will appear after the others, sorted by Record Series Number.)

 - You can also narrow your list of results down by scrolling back up to the Search fields, filling in more criteria, and clicking Search again.